 As I said at this start of this article, the method of travel is really based entirely around what you’re looking to do in the area.

-If you’re on the cheap and don’t have a JR Pass or not eligible for it, the best and fastest option is by bus or by joining the fully-guided Mt.
-Fuji Tour.
+If you’re on the cheap, the best and fastest option is by taking the 8:30 and 9:30 Fuji Excursion Trains or by joining the fully-guided Mt.
+Fuji day Tour.

-However, if you the money to splurge and want to make the most out of Mt.
-Fuji sightseeing, then car rental is the best option.
+If budget is not a concern and you want to make the most out of Mt.
+Fuji sightseeing, then car rental or if you don’t drive, hiring a private driver is the best option.
 Along with that, top with an overnight stay.